cloudacademy/angular-instructor-demos/08-dependency-injection/README.md

         ```.js
         constructor(private courseService: CourseService){}
         ```
-    - Fetch list of courses by calling `getCourses()` method from `courseService` and assign responce to variable declared above.
+    - Inside the constructor, fetch list of courses by calling `getCourses()` method from `courseService` and assign responce to variable declared above.

         ```.js
         this.courses = courseService.getCourses();